 - They alter habitats by decreasing light availability, depleting soil moisture and nutrients and possibly releasing allelopathic chemicals that inhibit the growth of other plants.

 - Eurasian bush honeysuckles have been widely planted as ornamentals and for wildlife habitat.
 Commercial propagation continues with many cultivars available from nurseries.

 - Hybridizes with L. tatarica to create L. x bella which is also invasive.

 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for Morrow's honeysuckle was based upon this literature review developed by the department.
+The recommendation for Morrow's honeysuckle was based upon this literature review [PDF] developed by the department.

 Leaves: Opposite, oval or oblong with short, pointed tips.
 Leaves are hairless on the top but slightly hairy on the underside and more gray-green in color.
 Leaf apexes are blunt with angled corners.
 Leaves come on 1 to 2 weeks earlier in spring and stay on later in fall than the leaves of native trees and shrubs.